basithxd/Analyzing-Traffic-Accidents-Patterns-Trends-and-Predictive-Insights/README.md

 **Coverage:** 2005–2014
 **Geography:** England, Scotland, Wales

-### Key Data Files
+### Data Files

 * `accidents_2005_to_2007.csv`
 * `accidents_2009_to_2011.csv`
 * `accidents_2012_to_2014.csv`

-These datasets are merged into a single dataframe for analysis.
+The datasets are combined into one unified dataframe during preprocessing.

 ---